brainflow-dev/brainflow/docs/SupportedBoards.rst

 Supported Boards
 =================

 Synthetic Board
 ----------------

 This board generates synthetic data and you dont need real hardware to use it.

+**It can be extremely useful during development.**

-To choose this board in BoardShim class please specify:
+To choose this board in BoardShim constructor please specify:

 - board_id: -1
+- you dont need to set any fields in BrainFlowInputParams structure

 Supported platforms: